NeuroenergeticsLab/metabolic_weighted_centrality/README.md

 # Metabolic Weighted Centrality

-This repository contains the full analysis pipeline and code to reproduce all results and figures related to the paper:
+This repository contains the code to reproduce all results and figures related to the paper:
 "Metabolism-weighted brain connectome reveals synaptic integration and vulnerability to neurodegeneration", by Mahnaz Ashrafi, Laura Fraticelli, Gabriel Castrillón, Valentin Riedl (2025).

 ## Reproducibility